 - Proposal No. 1: With respect to each nominee, you may either vote "For" the election of such nominee or "Withhold" your vote with respect to the election of such nominee.
 If you vote "For" the election of a nominee, your common shares will be voted accordingly.
 If you select "Withhold" with respect to the election of a nominee, your vote will not be counted as a vote cast for the purposes of electing such nominee but will be considered in the application of the majority vote policy described in "Proposal No. 1 Election of Directors" under "Background" below. - Proposal No. 2: With respect to the appointment of the proposed auditor, you may either vote "For" such appointment or "Withhold" your vote with respect to such appointment.
 If you vote "For" the appointment of the proposed auditor, your common shares will be voted accordingly.
 If you select "Withhold" with respect to the appointment of the proposed auditor, your vote will not be counted as a vote cast for the purposes of appointing the proposed auditor but will be considered in the application of the majority vote policy described in "Proposal No. 2 Appointment of Auditor" under "Background" below. - Proposal No. 3: With respect to the amendment of the Company's 2019 Equity Incentive Plan to increase the number of shares authorized for issuance by 1,000,000 shares, you may either vote "For", "Against" or "Abstain" your vote with respect to such amendment.
 If you vote "For" the amendment of the Company's 2019 Equity Incentive Plan, your common shares will be voted accordingly.
 If you vote "Against" the amendment of the Company's 2019 Equity Incentive Plan, your common shares will be voted accordingly.
+If you vote "Against" to the amendment of the Company's 2019 Equity Incentive Plan, your common shares will be voted accordingly.
 If you select "Abstain" with respect to the amendment of the Company's 2019 Equity Incentive Plan, your vote will not be counted as a vote cast for the purposes of the amendment of the Company's 2019 Equity Incentive Plan and will not be counted as share voting on such matter considered in the application of the majority vote policy described in "Proposal No. 3 2019 Equity Incentive Plan Amendment" under "Background" below.